What are some RV basics for beginners?

 On our third or fourth trip, I couldn’t get the furnace going and the overnight temperatures were plunging into the 30s.
 I fumbled around for an hour until a kindly older gentleman walked over and asked if he could help.
 He got the furnace cranking in less than ten minutes and taught me a trick or two.
 RV owners are mostly kind and helpful people.
 Don’t be afraid to ask for help.

 Your first time traveling in an RV can be one of the most incredible adventures of your life.
 To make sure the trip is everything you hoped, get to know your home away from home as well as you can before you set off.
-Spend some time organizing your RV.
-Learn about the basic RV hookups and best RV travel apps for your trip.
+Spend some time organizing your RV, and learn about the basic RV hookups.